Real-Life Cyclone Stories

 Tropical Cyclone Yasi, Queensland - February 2011

-On 3 February 2011, Category 5 Tropical Cyclone Yasi - a massive 1450 km in diameter - crossed the Queensland coast at approximately 25 km per hour and with wind gusts of 285 km per hour (though no equipment was able to directly measure the winds).
-Thousands of people were evacuated from Cairns as it was feared the city could take a direct hit.
+On 3 February 2011, Category 5 Tropical Cyclone Yasi crossed the Queensland coast.
+It was a massive 1450 km in diameter and moved at approximately 25 km per hour with wind gusts of 285 km per hour (though no equipment was able to directly measure the winds).
+Thousands of people were evacuated from Cairns as it was feared the city would take a direct hit.

-Yasi struck Mission Beach, near Cardwell, and the World Heritage-listed Hinchinbrook Island.
-It flattened sugar cane and banana crops, huge areas of trees and many buildings, though no one was killed.
+Yasi struck Mission Beach, near Cardwell, and the World Heritage listed Hinchinbrook Island.
+Luckily no one was killed, but it did flatten sugar cane and banana crops, huge areas of trees and many buildings.
 The cyclone was so powerful that it didn't completely disperse until it reached the centre of Australia, near Alice Springs.
-It's estimated Cyclone Yasi cost $3.6 billion in damage - the most costly cyclone in Australia to date.
+It is estimated that Cyclone Yasi cost $3.6 billion in damage - the most costly cyclone in Australia to date.

 Tropical Cyclone Larry, Queensland – March 2006

-Cyclone Larry was increasing in wind speed and was upgraded to a Category 4 cyclone with wind speeds up to 240 km per hour.
-It hit Innisfail in the early hours of 20 March and continued to cause destruction and flooding as it moved west and began to weaken as it entered the Atherton Tablelands.
+Cyclone Larry increased in wind speed and was upgraded to a Category 4 cyclone with wind speeds up to 240 km per hour.
+It hit Innisfail in the early hours of 20 March and continued to cause destruction and flooding as it moved west.
+It weakened as it entered the Atherton Tablelands.

 No lives were lost, but the total cost of damage was calculated to be over half a billion dollars.
 Fields of crops were flattened by the winds, buildings ripped apart and beaches eroded

 Tropical Cyclone Bobby, Western Australia – February 1995

 This was a Category 4 tropical cyclone that began in the west over the Timor Sea near Darwin.